acatl/datafixture.js/README.md

 DataFixture.generate(templateObject, numberOfResults);
 ````

-## templateObject
+`templateObject`
-is an object with at least one property.
+an object with at least one property.

-## numberOfResults
+`numberOfResults`
-is the number of results we want to be generated

-if `numberOfResults` is == 0 it outputs an object. if > 0 it outputs an array of objects.
+number of results we want to be generated, if == 0 it outputs an object. if > 0 it outputs an array of objects.

 # Examples